 Tuberculosis skin testing will only be offered on Monday and Tuesday mornings with the reading of the skin test 48 hours later.
+Requires an appointment; call to schedule.

+Proof of Immunity Information (continued)
-- Humboldt County Public Health Department 529 I Street, Eureka 707-445-6200 - Local pharmacies (Walgreens, CVS, Costco, etc.) - The student's private physician or other primary care provider

-Note: Obtaining personal medical records may involve signing a medical release form; paperwork may be completed via fax.
-Please ensure that any paperwork received is on medical office letterhead and clearly shows the student's name and date of relevant medical information.

-- Elementary or other school records

-- The California Immunization Registry

-- Established in the mid-80's

-- Click on bottom link "Find your immunization record"
+- Humboldt County Public Health Department 529 I Street, Eureka 707-445-6200 - Local pharmacies (Costco, CVS, Rite-Aid, Walgreens, etc.) Note: Documentation must show that student received the vaccination, not just "waiting" or payment receipt. - The student's private physician or other primary care provider Note: Obtaining personal medical records may involve signing a medical release form; paperwork may be completed via fax.
+Please ensure that any paperwork received is on medical office letterhead and clearly shows the student's name and date of relevant medical information. - Elementary or other school records - Military records - The California Immunization Registry - Established in the mid-80's - Click on bottom link "Find your immunization record"

+Students should give a copy of proof of immunity directly to the instructor.
+Separate copies for individual immunizations are acceptable.

-The deadline for turning in all proof of immunity is Monday, September 13 at 5:30 pm.
+The deadline for turning in all proof of immunity is Wednesday, September 14 at 5:30 p.m.